On the Diversity and Coded Modulation Design of Fluid Antenna Systems: Introduction

 Despite the fact that FAs have been studied from an RF/microwave engineering perspective and several early prototypes exist in the literature, e.g. see \cite{HUANG, PARACHA, CHEN, XING}, the theoretical foundations of FAs and the investigation of communication techniques that unlock their full potentials are still not understood.
 Indeed, the exploitation of the liquid dimension associated with the FAs will open new design opportunities and establish a new communication paradigm \cite{KIT, KIT2, KIT4}.
-In \cite{KIT}, the authors study the performance of an FA system in terms of outage probability and show that an FA can outperform a maximum ratio combining (MRC) system with conventional antennas, when the number of ports is sufficiently large.
+In \cite{KIT}, the authors consider an FA within a linear space, where the selected port is based on the selection combining scheme.
+They study the performance of an FA system in terms of outage probability and show that an FA can outperform a maximum ratio combining (MRC) system with conventional antennas, when the number of ports is sufficiently large.
 The work in \cite{KIT2} extends the study with respect to the ergodic capacity, where it is demonstrated that FAs can match the capacity of MRC systems.
 Finally, the performance of FAs with multiuser interference is studied in \cite{KIT4}; it is shown that with a large enough number of ports, the FA attains a relatively low outage probability.
-The aforementioned studies consider an FA within a linear space, where the selected port is based on the selection combining scheme.
-They also assume that the performance is not affected by any imperfections as a result of the channel estimation and selection process.
-However, due to the sequential nature of FAs, estimation and selection will be affected by delays between the pre-scheduling and the post-scheduling of a port, especially for a large number of ports.
+Now, the aforementioned studies assume that the performance is not affected by any imperfections as a result of the selection process.
+Recent advances in microfluidics have certainly made the realization of reconfigurable RF devices with low transition times between ports possible \cite{NC}.
+Moreover, the concept of a reconfigurable FA can be implemented potentially through the employment of switchable non-fluid pixels \cite{DR}, where the transition can be accomplished almost instantly.
+However, due to the sequential nature of FAs, estimation and selection will be affected by some delays between the pre-scheduling and the post-scheduling of a port, especially for a large number of ports.
 Therefore, a proper analysis considering processing imperfections is of great importance.